 Inspired by the traditional cuisine of countries along the Mediterranean Sea, this diet focuses on healthy fats, seafood, whole grains, produce and legumes — and even allows for a glass of red wine to end the night.

 Because it does feature some pretty pricey (albeit super nutritious) foods, a grocery list for the Mediterranean diet can seem like a budget-buster at first glance.
-But that's where strategic meal planning can make all the difference: Shopping for in-season fruits and vegetables and buying bulk packs of salmon and nuts can help you save big at the checkout counter.
+But that's where strategic meal planning can make all the difference: Shopping for in-season fruits and vegetables and buying bulk packs of salmon (or canned fish) and nuts can help you save big at the checkout counter.

 Try this easy seven-day plan that's loaded with heart-healthy ingredients.

 You've heard all about the keto diet — but meal planning for this low-carb, moderate-protein, high-fat regimen is a must.
 If you dive in cold turkey and fail to plan, you might reach for any snack in sight when hunger hits.
 And that means you could get kicked out of ketosis, the state in which you burn body fat instead of carbs for fuel.

 But you can't just gorge on bacon and butter, either: Filling your plate with wholesome foods will help you avoid nutritional deficiencies, digestive woes and ensure your keto journey is a successful one.